func-i/Funci_from_OS/_posts/2014-4-23-hiring-from-bootcamps.md

 title:      Why I Hire From Lighthouse Labs
 author:     josh
 date:       2014-4-23 16:21:22
+published:  true
+description: As co-owner of Lighthouse Labs and Functional Imperative, I am in the unique position to understand the realities of hiring students from developer bootcamps like ours.
+Therefore, one of the questions I get asked most often is what we look for when hiring.
 ---

 Note: This is a cross-post from the [Lighthouse Labs blog](http://www.lighthouselabs.ca/blog/).